-Undoubtfully changing a watch strap or watch band revives the look of a timepiece.
+Undoubtfully changing the watch strap or watch band revives the look of a timepiece.
 There could be several reasons for changing the strap, your old one is not worth wearing anymore because of its condition, or you may want to try some new styles.
 Whatever the reason, understanding watch strap sizing is very important before buying a new one.

 What Is Watch Strap Size and How to Measure It: